dgolja/golja-gnupg/README.md

 ### Tests

 There are two types of tests distributed with the module.
-Unit tests with rspec-puppet and system tests using rspec-system.
+Unit tests with rspec-puppet and system tests using rspec-system or beaker.

 For unit testing, make sure you have: